 Much research on talent retention has centered on understanding the varied reasons behind employees' decisions to leave organizations, as well as the processes by which people make such choices.
-By understanding why people leave, organizations can also gain a better idea of why people stay and can learn how to influence these decisions.

-The theory of organizational equilibrium13 can shed valuable light on these matters.
-According to this theory, an individual will stay with an organization as long as the inducements it offers (such as satisfactory pay, good working conditions, and developmental opportunities) are equal to or greater than the contributions (time, effort) required of the person by the organization.
+By understanding why people leave, organizations can also gain a better idea of why people stay and can learn how to influence these decisions as the inducements it offers (such as satisfactory pay, good working conditions, and developmental opportunities) are equal to or greater than the contributions (time, effort) required of the person by the organization.
 Moreover, these judgments are affected by both the individual's desire to leave the organization and the ease with which he or she could depart.